 Free bus transportation is available to students who live 11⁄2 miles or more from school and within school attendance boundaries.
+Students must present their school I.D. to the driver to verify they are assigned a bus and have the correct route number on it.
+If you do not have an I.D. you will not be allowed to ride the bus.
+Students must surrender their I.D. upon request from any bus driver.
+Students who attend before period 1 or are dismissed before the last period of the day are not provided transportation.
 Students who live less than 11⁄2 miles from school may elect to pay for transportation.
-The cost is \$200.00 a year, payable in advance.
-A late fee of \$35.00 will be added to registrations received after July 1.
-Please be advised that it may take up to three (3) school days for your child to be eligible to ride the bus after payment is received.
-Students must present a valid school I.D. with their printed bus route to the driver before they are allowed to ride.
+The cost is \$200.00 per school year, payable in advance.
+A late free of \$35.00 will be added to the pay rider request if received after July 1st.
+Please be advised that it may take up to three (3) business days for your child to be eligible to ride the bus after payment is received.